Project A Part II: Plot

 As Yesan hangs up his uniform, Ma and Ho see the keys to the handcuffs.
 They break free and hide under the bed, losing the key to the handcuffs.
 They see the Imperial Agents with Carina in the wardrobe.
-Yesan and the commissioner sit down to talk.
-The Commissioner demonstrates how to handcuff two people by handcuffing himself to the armchair but can not break free.
-Chun arrives to visit Yesan, and the commissioner hides under the bed, where he sees Ma and Ho.
+Yesan and the chief inspector sit down to talk.
+The chief inspector demonstrates how to handcuff two people by handcuffing himself to the armchair but can not break free.
+Chun arrives to visit Yesan, and the chief inspector hides under the bed, where he sees Ma and Ho.
 Yesan finally gets Chun to get out of her house, when Ma, Ho, Tung and Yesan defeat the Imperial agents.
 Eventually the Imperial Agents are arrested, the revolutionary chief escapes, and Dragon is handcuffed by Chun so that he can be brought to the main prison.
 Carina flees town with the help of the revolutionaries.
 Chun arranges for Dragon to be killed by a prison warden.

 The pirates attack both Dragon and Chun with axes, but they are eventually driven off after the police show up.
 Dragon is handed over to the prison warden, tied up in a sack, and thrown into the sea.
 The revolutionaries save Dragon and take him back to their hideout above a medicine store, where they try to enlist him.
 Dragon refuses to actively help them, saying that he is just a Hong Kong cop.
 The head of the pirates falls sick and the pirates enter the medicine store to ask for some herbs.
 Dragon intervenes and offers to pay for their medicine, causing the pirates to think much better of him.

 The Imperial agents arrive and apprehend most of the revolutionaries, to gain possession of the black book.
 Dragon helps Yessan and Miss Pak escape while safeguarding the book.
 After a frantic run and fight, he defeats them with the help of the pirates.
-The Police Commissioner arrives with a huge police cohort and orders the arrest of Superintendent Chun, now fully aware Chun is trying to murder Dragon.
+The chief inspector arrives with a huge police cohort and orders the arrest of inspector Chun, now fully aware Chun is trying to murder Dragon.
 Chun tries to run, but a large bamboo-and-wood stage facade falls on Chun while he attempts to retrieve his moneybag.
-Dragon, on order of the Commissioner, takes charge of the police.
+Dragon, on order of the chief inspector, takes charge of the police.